JohnNickerson/MediaSync/README.md

 - Sync empty folders in addition to files.

 # Releases
+* 2019-08-08: v2.3.0
+	- LiteDb storage.
+	- Flash GUI toolbar button when finished.
+	- Simplified display when no changes are needed.
 * 2019-06-13: v2.2.2
   - Adjust reserve space.
   - Tracing fixes.